szymAbr/nice-weather/README.md

 ## Summary

-I decided to develop a weather forecast application mainly to learn Redux and Typescript, but also to improve my React skills.
+I decided to develop a weather forecast application to use my current knowledge of Redux and Typescript in a project, and also to further improve my React skills.
 The app itself was initialized using the `create-react-app` boilerplate.